 Medication for alcoholism may not work for everyone, but the failure to beat alcoholism can be fatal.
-I believe that you deserve to know about every option out there.
+At Fit Recovery, we believe that you deserve to know about every option out there.

 If you have any questions about medication for alcoholism, feel free to post them in the comment box below.

 Dr. Ken Starr is board certified in both Addiction Medicine and Emergency Medicine, and diplomate of the American Board of Addiction Medicine.
 In addition to his work as the Addiction Medicine Director for Fit Recovery, he operates Ken Starr MD Wellness Group in Arroyo Grande, CA. His clinic offers advanced drug and alcohol detox methods, long term recovery facilitation, and IV nutritional programs including NAD+ therapy.

 There are three medications approved by the FDA to treat alcohol use disorder: acamprosate, disulfiram, and naltrexone.
 Other medications that are used off-label for reducing the desire to drink include baclofen, gabapentin, and topirimate.

 Is there a pill that makes you sick if you drink alcohol?